Aadil-Rashid/social_site/README.md

 To send a friend request to another user, send a POST request to the following endpoint:

+##### here user can't send more than 3 friend requests in a min

 ```
 http://127.0.0.1:8000/api/send/request/<int:user_id>/
 where user_id is the ID of the user to whome the friend request is being sent.
 Use the access token of the some other user for this request.
 ```

 To accept a friend request, send a PUT request to the following endpoint: